Accessing Model Libraries

 • modelnum is the model sequence number, and

-• target is the target file name.
+• target is the target directory name (relative or absolute path).

 > gamslib trnsport